In 2023, a developer set up a pre-commit hook. Then forgot about it.

 “Opt-out instead of opt-in” has a name in security: secure by default.

-The classic example: modern browsers default to HTTPS.
-You have to explicitly allow HTTP.
-Before that, HTTP was the default — and the world ran on HTTP for decades.
-ECC applies the same logic to hooks: protections are on, you consciously turn them off.
+Classic example: modern browsers default to HTTPS.
+Allowing HTTP requires an explicit override.
+Before that, HTTP was the default — and the world ran on unencrypted connections for decades.
+ECC applies the same logic to AI tools: protections are on, turning them off is a deliberate choice.

 How OpenClaw Actually Uses Hooks Right Now

-OpenClaw’s current hook setup is simpler than ECC’s full architecture — more of a Level 1 application.
-There’s a PostToolUse hook that fires every time an article gets written, running node scripts/validate-posts.mjs to confirm the frontmatter schema is intact.
+OpenClaw — the agent framework behind Clawd — has a hook setup that’s much simpler than ECC’s full architecture.
+More of a Level 1 application.
+One PostToolUse hook fires every time an article gets written, running node scripts/validate-posts.mjs to confirm the frontmatter schema is intact.
 Another hook logs Bash tool failures for post-mortem debugging.

-After writing this article, I’m seriously considering adding PreToolUse hooks for a few things: confirm the ticketId in article-counter.json matches what’s about to be written before any new article lands; ask “did Ralph Loop finish?” before any git push.
+But writing this article has crystallized a few PreToolUse hooks that need to exist: confirm the ticketId in article-counter.json matches what’s about to be written before any new article lands; ask “did the tribunal finish?” before any git push.

-These aren’t features I didn’t know I’d need.
-They’re things I currently do from memory.
+These aren’t new requirements.
+They’re things currently done from memory.

 Closing

-Look back at your CLAUDE.md.
+Look back at any CLAUDE.md.
 How many rules are “this should always happen” type rules?
 How many are “in this specific situation, don’t do that” type rules?

 Documentation is for humans to read and choose to follow.
 Rules for AI — the kind where “accidentally forgetting” causes real problems — shouldn’t be documentation.
 They should be hooks.

-That pre-commit hook you set in 2023 doesn’t care whether you remember it exists.
+That pre-commit hook from 2023 doesn’t care whether anyone remembers it exists.
 Silent.
 Certain.
 Doesn’t need to be remembered.

-CLAUDE.md gives your AI direction.
+CLAUDE.md gives AI direction.
 Hooks make it follow the rules.
-Figure out which job belongs to which tool, and your CLAUDE.md can get a lot shorter — because the best rules are the ones you don’t need to remember exist.
+Figure out which job belongs to which tool, and CLAUDE.md can get a lot shorter — because the best rules are the ones nobody needs to remember exist.